 On the other hand, governments rely on the taxes people pay at the petrol pump.
 When you drive an EV, you stop paying tax on petrol altogether.
 On a large scale, this can create problems for governments who need those tax dollars to build and maintain roads and other driving infrastructure.
 To combat this, some governments require EV drivers to pay a special EV tax to make up the difference.
 However, some governments have opted to delay the start of these taxes to help support EV adoption.

 Let’s explore which EV incentives and taxes apply where

 There are no specific federal incentives for buying or driving an EV.
 However, there does exist a small incentive to drive a more fuel-efficient vehicle.
 The luxury vehicle tax is a 33% tax on vehicles that cost more than $69,152.
 However, that threshold is increased to $79,659 for “fuel-efficient” vehicles.
 According to the ATO, a fuel-efficient vehicle is one that does not exceed seven litres of fuel per 100 kilometres.

 With no significant taxes or incentives on a federal level, the state or territory you live in will have a more direct impact on the savings and costs that come with your EV.

-With just over 1,000 EVs registered in ACT, there’s plenty of room for the industry to grow.
 ACT grants EV buyers a full stamp duty exemption on new EVs as well as two years of free registration on new or used EVs.
+1

 To qualify for the stamp duty exemption, vehicles must be purchased brand new and produce no emissions.
 Zero-emissions vehicles purchased new or used before 30 June 2024 are eligible to receive two years of free registration.